MajidSas/GeoLearn/README.md

 Finally, in the folder `./01_data_synth`, modify the paths in the file `p1_tables.py` to whereever you stored the results produced by the `p1_pred_summary.py` files and the datasets.
 The last part of this file `p1_tables.py` produces the values for the validation loss per epoch.
 Change those paths to the standard output of the training scripts, if you saved them, or just comment these lines.

-This should produce all the results and tables shown in the paper.
+This should produce all the results and tables shown in the paper including: Table 3, Table 4, Table 5, Table 6, and Figures 6 and 7.

 ## Clustering Experiments